folio-org/raml-module-builder/README.md

     * the `tOps` indicates the table operation - ADD means to create this index, DELETE indicates this index should be removed
     * the `whereClause` allows you to create partial indexes, for example:  "whereClause": "WHERE (jsonb->>'enabled')::boolean = true"
     * See additional options in the likeIndex section above
 10. `fullTextIndex` - create a full text index using the tsvector features of postgres.
+    * `removeAccents` can be used, the default `caseSensitive: false` cannot be changed because tsvector always converts to lower case.
+    * See [CQL: Matching full text](#cql-matching-full-text) to learn how word splitting works.
-These do their own normalizing, so there is no need to use `caseSensitive` or `removeAccents`.
-The `tOps` is optional (like for all indexes), and defaults to ADDing the index. `whereClause` and `stringType` work as for `likeIndex` above.
+    * The `tOps` is optional (like for all indexes), and defaults to ADDing the index.
+    * `whereClause` and `stringType` work as for `likeIndex` above.
 11. `withAuditing` - Creates an auditing table and a trigger that populates the audit table with the history of the table record whenever an insert, update, or delete occurs. `"withAuditing": true` for enabled, `false` or undefined for disabled.
     * `auditingTableName` The name of the audit table.
     * `auditingFieldName` The field (JSON property) in the audit record that contains the copy of the original record.